immortal-kairos/Advanced-Sentiment-Analysis-Dashboard/README.md

 - Python 3.7+
 - Ollama (with desired models installed)

-## Installing Ollama
+### Installing Ollama
--Windows
+- Windows
-Download the Ollama installer from the official Windows page.
+  - Download the Ollama installer from the official Windows page.

-Run the installer and follow the setup instructions.
+  - Run the installer and follow the setup instructions.

-After installation, restart your terminal and verify installation with:
+  - After installation, restart your terminal and verify installation with:

 ```
 ollama --version